 How cost basis is calculated can make a significant difference in capital gains taxes.
 Different accounting methods are used to sell off shares and calculate the cost basis.
 Each has advantages and disadvantages.

 If that stock paid out a $1 dividend each year, this would change the cost basis.
-For example, if $1 was paid out each year for six years, the cost basis would be calculated as follows: $1010 + (100 x $1 x 6) = $1610
+For instance, if $1 was paid out each year for six years, the cost basis would be calculated as follows: $1,010 + (100 x $1 x 6) = $1,610.

 First In, First Out Method (FIFO)

-Using this accounting method, individuals or tax preparers assume that the first assets purchased were the first ones sold.
+Using the First In, First Out (FIFO) accounting method, individuals or tax preparers assume that the first assets purchased were the first ones sold.

 For example, if a trader purchased 100 shares of a stock each year for five years, they would have 500 shares.
 If they then sell 100 shares, the FIFO method assumes that the shares sold were the ones purchased in the first year.
 This would set the cost basis at the price paid that year.

 If someone can’t label which shares were sold, the IRS defaults to the FIFO method.
-That is another reason it’s important for investors to keep track of their purchases to ensure they have more control over their taxes.
+That’s another reason it’s important for investors to keep track of their purchases to ensure they have more control over their taxes.